mervburger/kcpicbot/README.md

 ```
 */15 * * * * php /path/to/main.php
 ```

+It also outputs diagnostic information, so redirecting its output to a log file is useful, if you care about that.

 If you choose to use this, make a copy of `auth.sample.php` as `auth.php`, and set the variables to your Twitter API keys.